Ultimate Tubeless Sealant Development

 2. Meet the three customer demands listed above

-If we couldn't do these two things, there was no need to create a new product because we felt like there were plenty of mediocre sealants on the market that will seal some punctures some of the time.
+If we couldn't do these two things, there was no need to create a new product because we felt like there were plenty of mediocre sealants on the market that would seal some punctures some of the time.
+Riders loved the performance but needed a formula with more life, easier maintenance, and a way to replenish sealant without hassle.
 If you are looking for a low to medium performance product that is set it and forget it, we don't need to add to that list of products.
 We are really only interested in the highest performance products at every level.

 The Sealant Solution